- Learning Communities

-Students in Learning Communities at SLU have an incredible opportunity to build study groups, participate in additional academic and social opportunities, develop peer mentor relationships, and create lasting friendships with people who share similar interests.
-Each year, nearly half of first year students decide to join a learning community - don't miss out!
+Students in Learning Communities at Saint Louis University have an incredible opportunity to build study groups, participate in additional academic and social opportunities, develop peer mentor relationships, and create lasting friendships with people who share similar interests.
+Each year, half of SLU first-year students decide to join a learning community!

 What are the benefits of joining a Learning Community?

-• Live in a community with students who share similar interests or majors
+• Live in a community with students who share similar majors or interests.

 • Have fun!